-- (1) Except as provided otherwise in this section, the entire connecting Washington account-state appropriation, the entire move ahead WA account-federal appropriation, the entire move ahead WA account-state appropriation, and the entire transportation partnership account-state appropriation are provided solely for the projects and activities as listed by fund, project, and amount in LEAP Transportation Document ((2023-1)) 2024-1 as developed ((April)21, 2023)) March 6, 2024, Program - Highway Improvements Program (I). limited transfers of specific line-item appropriations may occur between projects for those amounts listed subject to the conditions and limitations in section 601 ((of this act)), chapter 472, Laws of 2023. - (2) Except as provided otherwise in this section, the entire motor vehicle account-state appropriation and motor vehicle account-federal appropriation are provided solely for the projects and activities listed in LEAP Transportation Document ((2023-2)) 2024-2 ALL PROJECTS as developed ((April 21, 2023)) March 6, 2024, Program Highway Improvements Program (I).
-Any federal funds gained through efficiencies, adjustments to the federal funds forecast, or the federal funds redistribution process must then be applied to highway and bridge preservation activities. - (3) Within the motor vehicle account-state appropriation and motor vehicle account-federal appropriation, the department may transfer appropriation authority between programs I and P, except for appropriation authority that is otherwise restricted in this act, as follows: - 35 (a) Ten days prior to any transfer, the department must submit 36 its request to the office of financial management and the 37 transportation committees of the legislature and consider any 38 concerns raised.

-(b) The director of the office of financial management must first provide written authorization for such transfer to the department and the transportation committees of the legislature.
+- (1) Except as provided otherwise in this section, the entire connecting Washington account-state appropriation, the entire move ahead WA account-federal appropriation, the entire move ahead WA account-state appropriation, and the entire transportation partnership account-state appropriation are provided solely for the projects and activities as listed by fund, project, and amount in ((LEAP Transportation Document 2024-1 as developed March 6, 2024, Program Highway Improvements Program (I))) OFM Transportation Document 2025-1: Proposed Transportation Project List Highway Improvements Program (I) as developed December 17, 2024.
+However, limited transfers of specific line-item project appropriations may occur between projects for those amounts listed subject to the conditions and limitations in section 601, chapter 472, Laws of 2023. - (2) Except as provided otherwise in this section, the entire motor vehicle account-state appropriation and motor vehicle account-federal appropriation are provided solely for the projects and activities listed in ((LEAP Transportation Document 2024-2 ALL PROJECTS as developed March 6, 2024, Program Highway Improvements Program (I))) OFM Transportation Document 2025-1: Proposed Transportation Project List Highway Improvements Program (I) as developed December 17, 2024.
+Any federal funds gained through efficiencies, adjustments to the federal funds forecast, or the federal funds redistribution process must then be applied to highway and bridge preservation activities. - (3) Within the motor vehicle account-state appropriation and motor vehicle account-federal appropriation, the department may transfer appropriation authority between programs I and P, except for appropriation authority that is otherwise restricted in this act, as follows: - (a) Ten days prior to any transfer, the department must submit its request to the office of financial management and the transportation committees of the legislature and consider any concerns raised. - (b) The director of the office of financial management must first provide written authorization for such transfer to the department and the transportation committees of the legislature.